Abendmusiken – Festival frauenkomponiert 2021

-In the orchestra l’anima giusta, men and women from Basel’s leading orchestras and freelance musicians from in and around Basel come together to form a new whole.
-The orchestra puts collaboration above competition – performing in the “true spirit” (l’anima giusta) of music – and performs works by women composers past and present, who are now unknown and unrecognised.
+In the orchestra l’anima giusta, musicians from Basel’s leading orchestras and freelance players from in and around the city come together to form a new whole.
+The orchestra puts collaboration above competition – performing in the “true spirit” (l’anima giusta) of music – and performs works by women composers past and present, who are now neglected and/or unknown.

 ARIA Quartet – Festival frauenkomponiert 2018

 The four musicians of the ARIA Quartet (Basel) – Barbara Doll, Adelina Oprean, Winfried Rademacher and Conradin Brotbek – seek to deepen their experience as soloists, chamber musicians, and teachers in the demanding context of quartet playing and to express the true spirit of the works they play.
 The quartet stands for delicate transparency, warm and vivacious colours, and for a flexible and authentic sound.